makspll/bevy_mod_scripting/readme.md

 - [x] Event based hooks (i.e. on_update)
 - [ ] Flexible event scheduling (i.e. allow handling events at different stages rather than a single stage based on the event)
 - [x] Multiple scripts per entity
-- [x] Multiple instances of the same script on one entity (unlike Unity)
+- [x] Multiple instances of the same script on one entity
 - [ ] Improved Ergonomics (some types are cumbersome right now)
 - [ ] General Bevy API for all script hosts (i.e. Add component, remove component etc.).
 Blocked by https://github.com/bevyengine/bevy/issues/4474
 - [ ] More extensive callback argument type support